biostat-jieding/SurvDC/README.md

   - Delhelle and Van Keilegom (2024) (https://doi.org/10.48550/arXiv.2403.07963).
   - Semiparametric modeling framework is proposed by Ding and Van Keilegom with manuscript in preparation.

-## Package description and included main functions
+## Package description and the main function

 ### Installation
 Installation of this package can be done locally after downloading the package manually from this github website.